evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h4>RQ1: Filter Usage</h4>

 <p>In our first research question, we investigated how the filter usage by recruiters differs between various industries.
 We found differences in the overall filter usage per industry as well as in which specific filters the recruiters use in various industries.
-These differences can not only be influenced by the nature of the industry but also by the nature and requirements of the job offer, recruiters’ preferences and experience.
-This shows that the industry influences the recruiters’ search behaviour in terms of filter usage, indicating that industries have varying needs.
+These differences can not only be influenced by the nature of the industry but also by the nature and requirements of the job offer, recruiters’ preferences, and experience.
+This shows that the industry influences the recruiters’ search behavior in terms of filter usage, indicating that industries have varying needs.
 We found that filters that provide autogenerated results are used the most by each industry, thus speeding up and easing the process.</p>

 <img :src="'/images/jobindex-log-analysis/research-question-1.png'" alt="">